 You may have heard that famous genius Albert Einstein failed math in school as a child, but that's not true.
-Einstein himself disputed the falsehood in 1935 when he was presented with a Ripley's column that made the claim.
-He apparently laughed, saying, "I never failed in mathematics."
-He added, "Before I was 15 I had mastered differential and integral calculus."
-He also explained that in his younger years he was "far above the school requirements" in math which put him at the top of his class.
+According to Time magazine, Einstein himself disputed the falsehood in 1935 when he was presented with a Ripley's column that made the claim.
+He apparently laughed, saying, "I never failed in mathematics.
+Before I was 15, I had mastered differential and integral calculus."
+He also explained that in his younger years he was "far above the school requirements" in math, which put him at the top of his class.

-His sister backed that up, saying that by 12, "he already had a predilection for solving complicated problems in applied arithmetic" and his parents even bought him advanced textbooks so that he could learn geometry and algebra on his own during summer vacation.
+His sister backed that up, saying that by 12, "he already had a predilection for solving complicated problems in applied arithmetic," and his parents even bought him advanced textbooks so that he could learn geometry and algebra on his own during summer vacation.

 One Tax Foundation study found that the real value of a dollar can vary as much as $32 from state to state.
 Mississippi is the state where you'll get the most bang for your buck ($100 there has a real value of $116) and Hawaii is the state where you'll get the least ($100 there has a real value of $84).

 If you're ever alone and find yourself choking on a piece of food, don't panic!
 Instead, try to stay calm and remember that you can perform the Heimlich maneuver on yourself.
 First, form a fist with your dominant hand and position it under your ribcage and above your belly button with your other hand flat on top.
 Then, forcefully push your fist in and up repeatedly until the item in your throat comes loose.
-If that doesn't work, try doing the same thing while bending yourself forcefully over a chair and allow it to add extra pressure to your hand, according to the U.S. National Library of Medicine.
+If that doesn't work, try doing the same thing while bending yourself forcefully over a chair and allow it to add extra pressure to your hand, the U.S. National Library of Medicine recommends.

 Fruit snacks typically include ingredients like sugar, corn syrup, modified corn starch, and juice.
 But among the gelatin and dye, there's also carnauba wax.
 If you don't know what that is, it's the stuff that makes the snacks (and lots of other candies) glossy—and also the stuff you use to shine your car.